 In this webinar, we discuss flex PCB design guidelines for manufacturing.
-The flex PCBs offer many advantages for both the physical designer and the manufacturer.
+Flex PCBs offer many advantages for both the physical designer and the manufacturer.
 The ability of the flex PCB to be molded and bent without breakage can lead to smaller designs that are lighter and take up less space all while resisting vibrations and other disruptions from its environment.
 Furthermore, they allow better airflow, heat dissipation, lower assembly costs, and a reduction in assembly errors.

 What is a flex PCB?